MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/keyvault-certificates-readme.md

 ---
-title: Azure Key Vault Certificates for JavaScript Readme
+title: Azure Key Vault Certificates client library for JavaScript
-description: Reference for Azure Key Vault modules for JavaScript
+keywords: Azure, JavaScript, SDK, API, keyvault, keyvault-certificates
 author: maggiepint
 ms.author: magpint
-manager: mbaldwin
-ms.date: 03/12/2020
+ms.date: 04/16/2020
 ms.topic: article
 ms.prod: azure
 ms.technology: azure
-ms.devlang: nodejs
+ms.devlang: JavaScript
-ms.service: key-vault
+ms.service: keyvault
 ---

-# Azure Key Vault Certificates for JavaScript Readme - Version 4.0.0
+ # Azure Key Vault Certificates client library for JavaScript - Version 4.0.0

 Azure Key Vault is a service that allows you to encrypt authentication keys, storage account keys, data encryption keys, .pfx files, and passwords by using secured keys.
 If you would like to know more about Azure Key Vault, you may want to review: [What is Azure Key Vault?](https://docs.microsoft.com/en-us/azure/key-vault/key-vault-overview)